-I grew up in the Bristol area and only moved away to study Physical Education and Youth Sport at Sheffield Hallam University.
-In those three years I was training to become a secondary school PE teacher.
-However, having gained more experience in Primary Schools I fell in love with this age range and the rest is history!
+I grew up in the Bristol area; I moved away to university to study Physical Education and Youth Sport at Sheffield Hallam University.
+In those years, I was training to become a secondary PE teacher.
+However, having gained more experience in the primary phase, I feel in love with it!

-Every year, during the summer months at University, I moved to West Virginia, USA and combined my love of children and horses as a Senior Equestrian Camp Counsellor.
-During my time there I gained lifelong friends which has allowed me to travel all over the world.
+During the summer months at university, I moved to West Virginia USA and combined my love of children and horses as a Senior Camp Counsellor.
+During my time there, I gained lifelong friends which has allowed me to travel all over the world.

 After moving back to the Bristol area, I studied at Bath Spa University where I was awarded my PGCE.
 I have developed my love of teaching at Redfield Edge where I have developed as a teacher and leader to now being Deputy Head Teacher.

 Since being at Redfield Edge, I have met my husband and now have a very cheeky one-year-old girl called Zara.
 She is very much keeping us on our toes!